-An evaluation may be undertaken for a number of reasons.
+An evaluation may be undertaken for a number of reasons, and for multiple reasons.
 Consider what functions your evaluation is intended to perform.
-These functions may include:
+These may include:

-- clarifying the goals and process of the initiative;
+- enlightenment and clarification;

-- monitoring outcomes;
+- monitoring of outcomes;

-- demonstrating accountability;
+- accountability;

+- improvement of the initiative being evaluated;

-- further developing the initiative;
+- development of the initiative being evaluated;

-- · demonstrating the value of the initiative; and
+- value of the initiative being evaluated;

-- promoting awareness of the initiative.
+- development of awareness amongst others; or

+- symbolic.